 During a large part of the year, first-class mail generally takes between one to three days of transit time from sender to recipient, according to the U.S. Postal Service.
 The busiest week of the holiday season for the Postal Service is generally the last full week before the Christmas holiday.
 In 2019, Postal Service officials estimated that their mail carriers would deliver approximately 800 million packages between Thanksgiving and New Year’s Day.

 When you’re trying to decide when to mail Christmas cards, allow more time for delivery than usual because of the busyness of the season, at least four to seven days.
 In 2020, coronavirus (COVID-19) restrictions are affecting mail delivery, which may play a role in your decision on when to send holiday cards.
 Currently, the Postal Service can no longer accept or deliver international mail to several countries due to COVID-19 service restrictions.
 If you need to mail a holiday card to an international destination, confirm with the Postal Service before placing your card in the mail.

 Creating your desired Christmas card takes some time.
-In fact, the design you choose can be one of the most time-consuming parts of the process.
+In fact, the design you choose can be one of the most time-consuming parts of the process, especially when designing a Christmas card for your business.
 Everyone wants a holiday card to capture a recipient’s attention, be memorable, and convey the sentiment associated with the holiday season.